Maurice H. Webster

-Maurice H. Webster was a Chicago area architect who designed private homes and public buildings, including the award-winning Chess Pavilion on Chicago's lakefront.
+Maurice H. Webster was an American Chicago area architect who designed private homes and public buildings in Chicago, including the award-winning Chess Pavilion on the city's lakefront.

 Personal life

 Webster was born September 20, 1892, in Evanston, Illinois, the youngest child of Chicago industrialist Towner K. Webster and Emma Josephine Kitchell.
 His older brother was author Henry Kitchell Webster.
 Maurice was trained as an architect at Cornell University in Ithaca, New York.
 In 1916 he was licensed to practice in Illinois.

 His first commission was to build a summer home for his father.
 Bee Tree Farm, in Oregon Illinois, was completed in 1917.
-It was a wood frame house with a great room and a large screened-in porch overlooking a pool and pastureland beyond.
+It was a wood-frame house with a great room and a large screened-in porch overlooking a pool and pastureland beyond.
 Some years later, his nephew, the noted artist Stokely Webster, described the Bee Tree as a “magical place” that shaped his style of painting.
 Maurice Webster went on to have a long career designing a public buildings and private homes in a variety of architectural styles.
-Among his projects, Webster would build an airport, a castle, a stadium and field house, and Chicago’s Chess Pavilion.
+Among his projects, Webster would build an airport, a castle, a stadium and field house, and Chicago's Chess Pavilion.
 He died on May 17, 1982, in Evanston.